jsirex/biome/test/fixtures/render/README.md

 # About

-These files are for testing `hab plan render` command.
+These files are for testing `bio plan render` command.

-see `hab plan render --help` for full usage instructions.
+see `bio plan render --help` for full usage instructions.

 # Usage